phelun/tf-gcp-base-infra/README.md

 # tf-gcp-base-infra
-These repo is used to manage wcc gcp platform
+These repo is used to manage dm gcp platform

 ---
 Docs here